Malllll12/gear-up/m0/Intro.To.GearUp.md

 Create a gist on Github and reflect (4-6 sentences) on the following questions:

 * What were your reflections from the video?
+ + Without outside voices I my implicit bias will assume the user I build for is like me.
+When that is overwhelmingly not the case.
+For the sake of expediency I'll    put people in boxes based on my own experiences.
+So this is something I need to actively think about whenever I'm building something.
 * In what ways have you examined your implicit biases before coming to Turing?
+  + I try to make sure the voices I engage with on social media are either from a background different from mine or are also thinking about their own biases.
 * What kind of software do you imagine building in the future?
 How will understanding biases (or avoiding understanding biases) impact your products?
+  + I'd like to work on building things that are great equalizers.
+Somthing that makes the world more fair and equitable.
+By understanding my biases I can understand my own blind spots and shortcomings.

 #### READ